 I work significantly more than 41 hours per week.
 I probably work about 46 hours per week.
 And I already think this is not that much.
 I do not understand how people working only 40 hours a week are complaining.

-15. 15% of people work on atypical times
+15. 15% of people work at atypical times

 In 2018, 15% o the employed people in Switzerland worked with an atypical schedule.
-It means people working during the night or the weekend or on call.
+It means people working during the night or on the weekend, or on call.

-These are many sectors where such work in necessary.
-For instance, in healthcare, you need to work the nights and during the weekend.
+There are many sectors where such work is necessary.
+For instance, in healthcare, you need to work nights and during the weekend.
 And a lot of shops are employing on-call people for the cashier.